Artificial diffusion for convective and acoustic low Mach number flows I: Analysis of the modified equations, and

 Before carrying out the asymptotic expansions, we consider how to judge whether a relation obtained from the expansion of the modified equations (\ref{eq:euler_modified}) ``matches'' - in some sense - the corresponding relation from the expansion of the physical equations (\ref{eq:euler}).
-Of course all terms in $\mathcal{L}$ will match exactly, as these are identical by construction between (\ref{eq:euler}) and (\ref{eq:euler_modified}).
+All terms in $\mathcal{L}$ will match exactly by construction.
 However, we identify three types of relation with differing requirements on the terms in $\mathcal{R}$: \begin{enumerate} \item Pressure variation relations.
 Relations (\ref{eq:velocity_convective_-2},\ref{eq:velocity_convective_-1}) must be enforced exactly, else lower order pressure variations will swamp the higher order terms of interest, leading to catastrophic loss of accuracy. \item Transport equation relations.
-The convective momentum relation (\ref{eq:velocity_convective_0}), and the acoustic relations (\ref{eq:velocity_acoustic_-1},\ref{eq:pressure_acoustic_0}) should retain some artificial diffusion terms for the scheme to remain stable. \item Divergence constraint relations.
+The convective momentum relation (\ref{eq:velocity_convective_0}), and the acoustic relations (\ref{eq:velocity_multiple_-1},\ref{eq:pressure_multiple_0}) should retain some artificial diffusion terms for the scheme to remain stable. \item Divergence constraint relations.
 It can be argued that relations (\ref{eq:pressure_convective_0},\ref{eq:pressure_convective_1}) should be matched exactly, so that the $\mathcalOM{0}$ velocity field becomes divergence-free \cite{li_mechanism_2013}.
 However, the \textit{inf-sup} condition means that some discrete schemes are susceptible to pressure-velocity decoupling (chequer-board modes) in the incompressible limit.
 Certain collocated schemes \cite{hughes_new_1986,eymard_stabilized_2006} can avoid this issue by using Brezzi-Pitk{\"a}ranta stabilisation \cite{brezzi_stabilization_1984}, which introduces a pressure diffusion term into the continuity equation.
-As noted in \cite{guillard_chapter_2017,dellacherie_analysis_2010} this technique can also be applied to density-based schemes, so it can also be argued that the velocity divergence should be zero only up to the value of some pressure diffusion term - provided that the eventual discretisation of this term has an appropriate form.
+As noted in \cite{guillard_chapter_2017,dellacherie_analysis_2010} this technique can be applied to density-based schemes, so it can also be argued that the velocity divergence should be zero only up to the value of some pressure diffusion term.
 Both choices are valid, and the impact of this choice will be discussed later. \end{enumerate}